 In his early teens, Whitford moved to Tacoma, Washington, to live with his uncles.
 The area was filled with street gangs and violence, and he observed illegal activities happening all around him.
 When he turned 18, he received some money from his tribe to help him get started in life, but he squandered it all on drugs and alcohol.
 Once he ran out of funds, he attempted to rob a bank, but the plan failed, resulting in his arrest.
 In 1998, he was charged with robbery and assault and was sentenced to 10 years in prison.

-Makueeyapee Whitford Claimed That He Committed Murder in Self-Defense
+Makueeyapee Whitford Claimed He Committed Murder in Self-Defense

-On March 16, 2013, Whitford’s friend Adrian After Buffalo approached him, explaining that he had an argument with his wife, who had left home to go to Polson, Montana, where the rest of the family was.
+On March 16, 2013, Whitford’s friend Adrian After Buffalo approached him.
+The latter explained that he had an argument with his wife, who had left home to go to Polson, Montana, where the rest of the family was.
 The two friends grabbed a few beers and embarked on a road trip to find her.
 As they visited local bars and restaurants throughout the night, they encountered a group of people from the Salish-Kootenai tribe, historically considered sworn enemies of the Blackfeet.
 Whitford mentioned that he didn’t think much of it and chose to join their gathering.
+He said that once he was inside, he made a joke to ease the tension, but people started talking about jumping him.

-Whitford explained that when he arrived, there were about 70 to 80 people present, all inquiring about his tribe.
-He sensed hostility in the air, prompting him to step outside, where he encountered John Pierre, Jr. During their conversation, John made a joke about Whitford’s tribe, and he noticed a large crowd gathering around him, making him feel threatened.
-He then overheard someone mention jumping him, which led him to draw his knife as a warning to show that he was armed.
+Whitford explained he felt threatened, so he took out his knife to show that he was prepared to defend himself.
+When someone else drew their knife, too, he decided to de-escalate the situation and stepped outside.
+This is where he encountered 26-year-old John Pierre, Jr. During their conversation, John referred to the historical rivalry.
+Whitford noticed a large crowd gathering around him.
 He recounted that it was at this moment that John attacked him, prompting Whitford to stab him in self-defense.
 Seeing John collapse immediately, Whitford jumped into Adrian’s car, and the two fled the scene.
 The police arrived shortly after and arrested Whitford at a nearby motel where he had rented a room with his friend.

 Makueeyapee Whitford is Behind Bars Today